Johndsalas/space_commander/README.md

 ### Winning and Losing

 In space commander, your goal is to travel to Earth and warn the United Earth Federation about the impending Garquackien attack.
-During the game, you will see the distance you still need to travel displayed as distance from Earth.
+During the game, you will see the distance you still need to travel displayed as DISTANCE FROM EARTH.
 If this distance reaches 0, your ship had made it to Earth and you have won!

 You will also see how far the Garquackians are from Earth (WEEKS UNTILL THE GARQUACKIEN INVASION).
 If the Garquackiens reach Earth before you do, they will begin their attack before the United Earth Federation has a chance to ready its defenses.
 If this is allowed to happen Earth will be destroyed and you will lose the game.